salmaanrizvi/jukebox-views-ios-0616/README.md

 1. Create a subclass of `UIViewController` called `FISJukeboxViewController`.

 2. Add a `FISPlaylist` property called `playlist`.
-Connect the text field and text view properties to the class file, and connect the "play" and "stop" button actions.
+Connect the text field and text view properties to the class file, and connect the "play" and "stop" buttons to actions.

-3. In the `viewDidLoad` method (*after the super loads*), set the `playlist` property to a default instance of `FISPlaylist`.
+3. In the `viewDidLoad` method (*after a call to `[super viewDidLoad]`*), set the `playlist` property to a default instance of `FISPlaylist`.
 Set the textview's `text` property to the `playlist`'s text property.

 4. The basic flow of the app is the user can put in a number in the `UITextField` that corresponds to a song in the song listing and then hit play and that song will be played.
 For the first version of the app, just `NSLog()` the information of the song to be played.